knetikmedia/knetikcloud-ruby-client/docs/LogsApi.md

   filter_start_date: "filter_start_date_example", # String | A comma separated string without spaces.
 First value is the operator to search on, second value is the log start date, a unix timestamp in seconds.
 Allowed operators: (GT, LT, EQ, GOE, LOE).
   filter_end_date: "filter_end_date_example", # String | A comma separated string without spaces.
 First value is the operator to search on, second value is the log end date, a unix timestamp in seconds.
 Allowed operators: (GT, LT, EQ, GOE, LOE).
   filter_status_code: 56, # Integer | Filter forward logs by http status code
+  filter_url: 56, # Integer | Filter forward logs by URL starting with...
   size: 25, # Integer | The number of objects returned per page
   page: 1, # Integer | The number of the page returned, starting with 1
   order: "id:DESC" # String | A comma separated list of sorting requirements in priority order, each entry matching PROPERTY_NAME:[ASC|DESC]